Gigli: Production

+Halle Berry was originally attached to co-star opposite Ben Affleck, but Robey writes that she withdrew because of scheduling conflicts on X2.
+She was replaced by Jennifer Lopez, who signed on in late 2001 after her planned thriller Tick Tock was cancelled in the wake of 9/11.
+Variety reported that Lopez received $12 million for the film; Robey added that this was $500,000 less than Affleck's reported salary and that her deal also included back-end participation in the high single digits.

+Principal photography took place in Los Angeles According to the film's production notes, the production used more than 20 Los Angeles locations as well as sound stages at Culver Studios, with Brest deliberately focusing on a less familiar, more dilapidated side of downtown Los Angeles The production notes also state that Gigli's apartment exterior was based on a Hollywood building, while the interior was constructed on a soundstage.

+After early test screenings, Brest clashed with Roth over the film's pacing and final act.
+Robey writes that Brest's original ending was darker and more tragic, with Larry bleeding to death on the beach and Ricki revealed to have been posing as a contractor; Roth, alarmed by poor audience responses, pushed Brest into about five weeks of reshoots and a recut that compressed the criminal plot while emphasizing the romance.
+The Los Angeles Times also reported that Sony briefly considered renaming the film Tough Love because executives feared audiences would mispronounce Gigli.

-Extensive disagreements between the studio and myself got to the point where post-production was shut down for eight months while we battled it out.
+According to later accounts by Brest and Affleck, the film was substantially reshaped after principal photography.
+Affleck said the studio, encouraged by tabloid fascination with his and Lopez's off-screen relationship, pushed the picture further toward a romance built around the pair.
+In a 2023 interview with Variety, Brest said "Extensive disagreements between the studio and myself got to the point where post-production was shut down for eight months while we battled it out.
 In the end I was left with two choices: quit or be complicit in the mangling of the movie.
-To my eternal regret I didn't quit, so I bear responsibility for a ghastly cadaver of a movie.
+To my eternal regret I didn’t quit, so I bear responsibility for a ghastly cadaver of a movie.
 Once key scenes were cut it became like a joke with its punchline removed, endless contortions could never create the illusion that what remained was intended.
 Extensive reshooting and re-editing turned characters, scenes, story and tone upside down in the futile attempt to make the increasing mess resemble a movie.
 For the first time in my career I had become a true collaborator — not in the benign, creative sense, but rather that of one who, in violation of their true allegiances, cooperates with occupying forces.
-And for that kind of compromise, self-castigations far exceed any possible public ones.
+And for that kind of compromise, self-castigations far exceed any possible public ones."